cyberark/simple-llm-eval/docs/developers/dev-notes.md

     * Code coverage checks - must be above 90%
     * Verify uv.lock and requirements.txt are synced

+    Optionally also run `./ci/run_code_cov.py` to make sure the code coverage is adequate.

 !!! info "React checks"
       If you made changes to the `reports-frontend` reports, run the `ci/run_checks_react.py` script This will run the following steps: